Controller for rejection of the first harmonic in a periodic signal with uncertain delay: Design of the controller

-The interesting situation happens with the case Fig.~\ref{figNyq}~(f): while the delay-free system is unstable, it becomes stable once the delay increases.
+The interesting situation happens with the case Figure~\ref{figNyq}~(f): while the delay-free system is unstable, it becomes stable once the delay increases.
 Such effect is known as delay-induced stability~\cite{Atay2010}, one of the first times observed in Ref.~\cite{4793475} where a similar closed-loop system is analyzed.
-The stability border for the case Fig.~\ref{figNyq}~(f) is
+The stability border for the case Figure~\ref{figNyq}~(f) is